aditandadit/simpleChat/README.md

 # SimpleChat

-A simple console Chat App written in Golang
+A simple console Chat App written in Golang.
 This is my first attempt at a simple Golang Project.

 Next Steps: